-- 2.1 If you are applying for a place during the normal admissions round, you should use the Common Application Form (CAF) provided by the local authority for the area in which you live (known as your 'home' local authority). - 2.2 The 'normal admissions round' is an application to start at the academy in the appropriate age group and when other
+- 2.1 If you are applying for a place during the normal admissions round, you should use the Common Application Form (CAF) provided by the local authority for the area in which you live (known as your home local authority). - 2.2 The normal admissions round refers to applications to start at the academy in the appropriate age group and when other children are normally admitted.
+Please see Section 3 for details regarding in- year admissions and Section 11 for how we deal with other specific circumstances. - 2.3 Not all local authorities refer to the application form as a CAF and many now provide the option to apply online.
+You should check the application process for your home local authority by visiting their website.
+Ensure that you submit your application either in writing or online, but not by both methods.
+For the purposes of this policy, this type of application process will be referred to as CAF submission.

-- children are normally admitted..
-Please see section 3 below for details regarding in-year admissions and section 11 for our policy in regard to other specific circumstances. - 2.3 Not all local authorities refer to the application form as a CAF and many now provide the option to apply online.
-You should check the application process for your home local authority by visiting their website and ensure you submit your application either in writing or online (i.e. not both).
-For the purposes of this policy, this type of application process will be referred to as 'CAF submission'. - 2.4 The deadline for applications during the normal admissions round (i.e. to take up a place in September 2022) is: - 31 October 2021 for admissions into Year 7 and Year 12 - 15 January 2022 for admissions into Reception and Year 3. - 2.5 Applications received after the deadline will be treated as late applications and will be considered in accordance with the relevant home local authority's 'co-ordinated scheme' (details of this are also available from your home local authority's website). - 2.6 Applications submitted later than the start of the academic year (i.e. after 1 September 2022) must be submitted as an 'in-year admission' (please see section 3 below). - 2.7 For admission into all other year groups (i.e. other than those mentioned in paragraph 2.4 above) or after the deadline please see section 3 below.
+- 2.4 The deadline for applications during the normal admissions round, to take up a place in September 2023, is: - 31 October 2022 for admissions into Year 7 and Year 12 - 15 January 2023 for admissions into Reception and Year 3. - 2.5 Applications received after the deadline will be treated as late applications and considered in accordance with the relevant home local authority's co-ordinated scheme.
+Details of this will also be available on your home local authority's website. - 2.6 Applications submitted later than the start of the academic year (after 1 September 2022) must be submitted as an in-year admission (see Section 3). - 2.7 For admission into any year groups other than those mentioned at 2.4, or after the deadline, see Section 3 below.